TERMINAL SERVICES STANDARD TRADING CONDITIONS ("STANDARD CONDITIONS")

 10.12.
 Without prejudice to any other provisions of these Standard Conditions, the User shall incorporate into the bill of lading and other transport documents evidencing contracts of carriage issued in respect of Cargo carried by the User, a clause to the effect that while acting in the course of or pursuant to these Standard Conditions, the Terminal Operator shall be entitled to the benefit of all provisions or clauses in the bill of lading or other transport document to the extent such provisions and clauses benefit the User, but no further, and the Terminal Operator for itself and any party for whom it is responsible hereby accepts such benefit.

 11.1.
-The Terminal Operator is under no obligation to maintain property insurance for Containers, Cargo or Container Ships.
+The Terminal Operator is under no obligation to maintain property insurance for Containers, Cargo or Vessels.

 11.2.
 The Terminal Operator shall, at its own expense, procure and maintain policies of insurance covering: